 TGaz Editor: Change the first four paragraphs of 11.22.6.4.3 as follows:

 The measurement-sounding phase commences SIFS time after the polling phase and is the second phase of each polling/sounding/reporting triplet (see Figure 11-36d).
-The measurement sounding phase consists of one or more Trigger frames of variant Ranging, subvariants Sounding (see 9.3.1.22.9 Ranging Trigger variant) allocating uplink resources to one or more ISTAs (see Figure 11-36a and Figure 11-36c).
+The measurement sounding phase consists of one or more Trigger frames of variant Ranging, subvariants Sounding (see 9.3.1.22.9 (Ranging Trigger variant)) allocating uplink resources to one or more ISTAs (see Figure 11-36a and Figure 11-36c).
 The Ranging Trigger frame of subvariant Sounding is called the TF Ranging Sounding (#1977).
 Each TF Ranging Sounding shall allocate uplink resources for one or more ISTA’s I2R NDP multiplexed in the spatial stream domain.
 The format (#2161) of the I2R NDP is an HE TB Ranging NDP (see subclause 27.3.17b HE Ranging NDP).
-SIFS time after receiving the last I2R NDP, the RSTA shall transmit an NDP Announcement frame followed by a R2I NDP (#2161); the NDPA is a Ranging NDP Announcement frame, see subclause 9.3.1.19 and the R2I NDP is an HE Ranging NDP, see subclause 27.3.17a.
+SIFS time after receiving the last I2R NDP, the RSTA shall transmit an NDPA followed by an R2I NDP (#2161, #3689); the NDPA is a Ranging NDP Announcement frame, see 9.3.1.19 (VHT/HE/Ranging NDP Announcement frame format)and the R2I NDP is an HE Ranging NDP, see 27.3.17a (HE Ranging NDP).
 Figure 11-36e shows an availability window with an RSTA and two ISTAs (ISTA 1 and ISTA 4) responding to the poll.
 The TF Ranging Sounding allocates a separate spatial stream to each ISTA.
 The NDPA is addressed to and the R2I NDP is used by all ISTA taking part in the exchange.

-The RSTA shall select a bandwidth value for the measurement sounding phase based on the Format and Bandwidth subfield of the Ranging Parameters element(s) (see 9.4.2.296) provided by each of the ISTAs during negotiation.
-This bandwidth shall be equal to or smaller than the bandwidth indicated by the RSTA in the initial Fine Timing Measurement frame and may be different from the bandwidth used in the polling phase and shall to adhere to the rules of multiple frame transmission in an EDCA TXOP (see 10.22.2.7). (#1847, #1124)
+The RSTA shall select a bandwidth value for the measurement sounding phase based on the Format and Bandwidth subfield of the Ranging Parameters element(s) (see 9.4.2.296 (Ranging Parameters element)) provided by each of the ISTAs during negotiation.
+This bandwidth shall be equal to or smaller than the bandwidth indicated by the RSTA in the initial Fine Timing Measurement frame.It may be different from the bandwidth used in the polling phase, butshall adhere to the rules of multiple frame transmission in an EDCA TXOP (see 10.22.2.7 (Multiple frame transmission in an EDCA TXOP)). (#1847, #1124, #3697)

 The RSTA shall set the TXVECTOR parameter CH_BANDWIDTH of the TF Ranging Sounding to that same bandwidth and use the same value for the BW subfield of the Common Info field of said TF.